-Changing your mindset is different to changing your mind, you can change your thoughts to change the outcomes in your life, whilst doing this, it’s ok to change your mind if something didn’t go quite how you wanted it to.
+Changing your mindset is different to changing your mind.
+You can change your thoughts to change the outcomes in your life while doing this.
+It’s ok to change your mind if something didn’t go quite how you wanted it to.

-It is ok for you to change your thoughts, your belief systems and your opinions, it is a growth mindset, growth is one of the fundamental needs of humans, it’s also ok if some of those around you don’t agree with the new you, be kind but understanding the haters and naysayers have their own insecurities, there opinions and negativity are for them, they are not for you. it is now about putting you first, true friends that want to see you happy will see the change as a positive one, they’ll stay with you, guide and help you, they’ll also respect others rights to have their own opinions and beliefs.
+It is ok for you to change your thoughts, your belief systems and your opinions.
+It is a growth mindset.
+Growth is one of the fundamental needs of humans.
+It’s also ok if some of those around you don’t agree with the new you.
+Be kind but understanding the haters and naysayers have their own insecurities.
+Their opinions and negativity are for them.
+They are not for you.
+It is now about putting you first, real friends that want to see you happy will see the change as a positive one.
+They’ll stay with you, guide and help you, and they’ll also respect others rights to have their own opinions and beliefs.

-You may now care, way too much about what others think of you when you care too much about what others think, you start living your life around other people and stop loving it for yourself.
-All that time you were manipulated and abused, you lost your sense of self.
+You may now care way too much about what others think of you.
+When you care too much about what others think, you start living your life around other people and stop living it for yourself.
+All that time, you were manipulated and abused.
+You lost your sense of self.
 You lost who you were, trying to please those around you.
-Nows the time to stop people pleasing, stop worrying what others think, start concentrating on what you think, what you feel, what you believe in.
-Think about you’re choices, what you want from life, allow yourself to think about you.
+Now is the time to stop people-pleasing, stop worrying what others think, start concentrating on what you think, what you feel, what you believe in.
+Think about you’re choices, what you want from life, allow yourself to think about yourself.

-You may have anxiety and your mind might be racing away with itself when so much goes around your mind like when you were with the narcissist, you end up exhausted.
-When you’re out of the relationship, your mind will be replaying, everything from, why didn’t I see sooner?
+You may have anxiety, and your mind might be racing away with itself when so much goes around your mind, like when you were with the narcissist, you end up exhausted.
+When you’re out of the relationship, your mind will be replaying everything from, why didn’t I see sooner?
 No, they’re not really a narcissist?
 It was my fault?
 What could I have done better?
-Back to, they are a narcissist, That’s why I see why I missed it, I tried everything I could, then back to.
-Did I do everything?
-And it’s going on.
+Back to, they are a narcissist.

-Stop when this happens, breathe.
-Ask yourself. is really helping you?
+Stop when this happens.
+Breathe.
+Ask yourself.
+Is it really helping you?
 If the is no. Then let it go.

 So you really need to transform your thinking and how you talk to yourself, to change your perspective and change your life.

 If you’ve grown up with narcissistic abuse, you’ve probably been taught the world is a very negative place, you may have been told.
 “It’s not possible.”
 Or “you can not do that”. “ that’s not going to happen.”
 Even “ give up and stick with what you know.”
-That negativity, keeps you locked on a circle of negativity and stops you from living your own life.
-You need to start believing, that you can, you are worthy, it is possible,
+That negativity keeps you locked in a circle of negativity and stops you from living your own life.
+You need to start believing that you can, you are worthy, it is possible,

-If someone had said 1000 years ago that we would have TVs and phones, flying through the sky, most would have thought impossible, yet there is those who believed, tried time and time again until they made the impossible.
-Possible.
+If someone had said 200 years ago that we would have TVs and phones, planes to be flying through the sky, most would have thought impossible, yet there is those who believed, tried time and time again until they made the impossible, Possible.
 You’re also allowed to make mistakes, don’t be hard on yourself, just learn from them.

 If you can see another human doing something and put your mind to it, you can do it too.
-It’s time to put you first and achieve what you want for you.
-Start telling yourself, you can do it’s.
+It’s time to put yourself first and achieve what you want for yourself.
+Start telling yourself, and you can do it’s.

-After a narcissist you may have brain fog, not being able to think clearly, a lot of confusion.
-Being honest with yourself and facing the truth, will start giving you clarity.
-Start asking yourself “who am I.” And “ what do I want.”
+After being around a narcissist, you may have brain fog, not thinking clearly, a lot of confusion.
+Being honest with yourself and facing the truth will start giving you clarity.
+Start asking yourself, “who am I.” And “ what do I want.”
 Then keep going until you find the answers for yourself, take advice from others to help, but only use what works for you and your wants.

-Lose that negative mindset, negative creates negativity.
+Lose that negative mindset.
+Negativity creates negativity.
 Positive thinking creates positive thoughts.